Sometimes it is hard to find a trainer who is the right fit for you and your dog.

 Am I right for you?

-If your wanting to learn agility safely from the ground up with the emphasis on fun and understanding then yes!!
+If your wanting to learn competition agility safely and properly from the ground up with the emphasis on fun and understanding then yes!!

 I never rush dogs onto kit, I build strong foundations that will last your entire agility career.
 I progress each dog at their own rate which is entirely unique to them.